 - A Low Carb High Fat or Ketogenic diet, which results in a much smaller interaction with insulin, is a good way to prevent the above and help people maintain their body weight and body fat as they age.

-Finally, we (Low Carb Emporium) were so pleased to be able to donate a number of prizes that were raffled off with all proceeds going towards low carb research conducted by the University of Sydney - truly a good cause worth supporting.
+Finally, we at Low Carb Emporium TM were so pleased to be able to donate a number of prizes that were raffled off with all proceeds going towards low carb research conducted by the University of Sydney - truly a good cause worth supporting.

 If you would like more info regarding the benefits of Keto and low carb diets presented by experts in the field, visit Low Carb Downunder and the Low Carb Doctors websites.
 And if you still haven’t checked out the 2 Keto Dudes, I highly encourage you to listen to their podcasts - fun, insightful and full of great recipes.